ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Friday Class/For Trisha.md

             end
         else
-            if <(backdrop [number v]) \> [69]> then if <(backdrop [number v]) \< (last costume)> then next backdrop
+            if <(backdrop [number v]) \> [69]> then here we use the last costume to know when to stop being able to scroll if <(backdrop [number v]) \< (last costume)> then next backdrop
                 else
+                    this is makes it black,
+                    but replace this with game over
                     set [brightness v] effect to (-100)::looks
                 end
             end